 Tips And Reminders For Mass Loaded Vinyl (MLV)

-“But I don’t want to rip down my sheet rock to put this stuff up?
-That’s fine, no need to really.
-The solution here is to find the studs behind the existing sheetrock with a stud finder, mark them with a blue line, and screw in some Furring strips vertically-through the sheetrock – into the studs.
+But what if you can’t rip down your wall to put this stuff up?
+That’s fine, no need to, really.
+The solution here is to find the studs behind the existing sheetrock with a stud finder, mark them with a blue line, and screw in some furring strips vertically through the sheetrock into the studs.